pbering/SockerVS2017/README.md

-# Socker = Sitecore :heart: Docker
+# Socker = Sitecore :heart: Docker (now with Visual Studio 2017)

+>This is the continuation of [https://github.com/pbering/Socker](https://github.com/pbering/Socker) where the Docker integration in Visual Studio 2017 RTM is used, for a even smother developer workflow!

 Is is now possible to run Sitecore completely in Docker natively, you don't have to mess around with databases, IIS or anything, you don't even have to have SQL Server or IIS installed on your machine.